 Military personnel who provide proper identification indicating that they are on active duty can purchase reduced fare One-Way and 10-Ride Tickets from ticket agents and One-Way Tickets from conductors.
 Military fare tickets are sold only at Metra ticket offices and onboard trains.

-Yes, full time students enrolled in an accredited grade school or high school can purchase a reduced one-Way, 10-Ride or Monthly Pass.
+Full-time students enrolled in grade school or high school can purchase a reduced one-Way, 10-Ride or Monthly Pass as part of a state-supported program; college students are not part of that program.
 Student fares are in effect at all times.
 When purchasing a ticket, students must present a valid letter of certification from their school (on school stationery) or present a valid school I.D. (both are valid through the end of the calendar year) bearing the student's name, school name and authorized signature.
 Student identification card or letter of certification must be displayed along with the ticket to the conductor.
 Failure to do so will result in full fare payment.
 Student tickets are not transferable.
 Any questions concerning the above may be directed to Metra Passenger Services at 312-322-6777.

 All fare policies concerning standard student fares also apply to home-schooled students.
 To meet documentation requirements, the student must present a letter with the name and address of the person providing the home schooling as teacher/principal at the top, signed and notarized.
 Click here to download form.